 - Change your security information like your secret security question etc. Make sure that the answer to your secret question is something you could remember easily but no one else could guess.

-- Though it is highly inconvenient, try adding two-stage verification option for your account for a few weeks to ensure the safety of your account.
+- Though it is highly inconvenient, try adding a two-stage verification option for your account for a few weeks to ensure the safety of your account.

 - Logout from all sessions except those that are on your trusted devices.
 Depending on the application, there are inbuilt options for the same.